If you have bags under your eyes, you might want to consider making a few changes to your sleep habits.

 Puffy eyes may also be the result of allergies or a cold.
 It’s important to see your doctor if you’re experiencing anything out of the norm.
 The swelling around your eyes can be a warning sign, and you may need to take other precautions to improve your baggy eyelids.

-Also, if you have bags under your eyes, have optometry questions or are interested in eye procedures, check out Scott & White Eye Institute services.
+Also, if you have bags under your eyes, have optometry questions or are interested in eye procedures, get eye care near you.